Anxiety in Autism

 - Supports adrenal function

-- This an older, safer inexpensive medication used by many MAPS doctors to reduce anxiety
+- This an older, safer inexpensive medication some doctors prescribe to reduce anxiety

 - Propranolol is a beta blocker that blocks the adrenaline receptors